cloudquery/cloudquery/website/pages/blog/migrating-from-v0-to-v1.md

 ## Changes to the CLI Commands

 Users of CloudQuery v0 would be familiar with the main commands `init` and `fetch`.
-These have changed in v1 and are no longer availabe (you should write those manually).
+These have changed in v1 and `init` is longer available (you should write config files manually).

 ### Init